ptabasso2/springblog/README.md

 ### Testing the application and generating load

-Now by running a few curl commands on `/upstream` we can check that our service gets instrumented and the details are reflected in this trace flamegraph.
+Now by running a few curl commands on `/upstream`, and after a few seconds, we can check that our services are being instrumented and that the details are reflected in this trace flamegraph.

 <p align="left">
   <img src="img/imgRest3.png" width="650" />